pitt-crc/Slurm-Test-Environment/README.md

 docker build --build-arg SLURM_TAG=ubi8 --build-arg RHEL_TAG=slurm-20-02-5-1 .
 ```

+TODO: Add link to available RHEL and slurm versions

 # CI/CD

 New images are automatically built and deployed to the GitHub package registry for